DISCLAIMER: Some content in this article outlines how to use functionalities with the new Course Management. Check out this article for further info.

 - SCORM 2004 3rd Edition.
 64,000 characters for the suspend_data CMI element.
 Sequencing is not supported for this version.

-NOTE: This article outlines best practices and how to manage SCORM content within the context of the Docebo LMS, but should not be used as an expert guide in SCORM content at large.
-To learn more about creating SCORM package, refer to this article for Articulate or this article for Abobe Captivate.
+NOTE: This article outlines best practices and how to manage SCORM content within the context of Docebo, but should not be used as an expert guide in SCORM content at large.
+To learn more about creating SCORM packages, refer to this article for Articulate or this article for Adobe Captivate.

 Also note that every LMS has a standard set of core components that are used for SCORM objects.
 Some systems or SCORM compliance checkers (like SCORM Cloud) implement parts of the SCORM standard that could either be not implemented or implemented differently in Docebo.